Low Vision? We Can Help!

 Living With Low Vision

-People who suffer from low vision are encouraged to remain independent by taking advantage of assistive technologies that are designed for people with visual challenges.
+People who are living with low vision are encouraged to remain independent by taking advantage of assistive technologies that are designed for people with visual challenges.
 Low vision products include reading and video magnifiers, talking clocks and computer software.
-People with low vision may be able to read large print books and magazines more comfortably than traditional-sized print, either alone or with the help of assistive devices.
+People with eye conditions may be able to read large print books and magazines more comfortably than traditional-sized print, either alone or with the help of assistive devices.
 Many people with vision loss will use a combination of several different sight impaired aids to accomplish routine tasks.

-Mobility specialists and vision rehabilitation services can teach the visually impaired how to adapt a household to accommodate a person with low vision, and how to complete everyday events such as going to work, cooking a meal or doing a load of laundry.
-Those with low vision have access to support and are encouraged to take advantage of their support systems; their families, medical professionals and their local communities may all offer resources and support that can help individuals with low vision live an empowered, fulfilled life.
+Mobility specialists and vision rehabilitation services can teach the visually impaired how to adapt a household to accommodate a person with vision impairment, and how to complete everyday events such as going to work, cooking a meal or doing a load of laundry.
+Those with low vision have access to support and are encouraged to take advantage of their support systems; their families, medical professionals and their local communities may all offer resources and support that can help individuals with vision loss live an empowered, fulfilled life.

 National Eye Institute, “What You Should Know About Low Vision”